jasondunken/rainwater-runoff/virtual-sonde/readme.md

 current features:

 -   start/stop a single virtual sonde that sends a POST request to localhost:3000 with a body that is a `DataRow`
+-   induce an invalid data report to test server handling of invalid data

 possible features: